HP-BERT: A framework for longitudinal study of Hinduphobia on social media via language models: Methods

-After collecting and curating the Hinduphobic X (Twitter) dataset, we preprocessed it to enhance its quality and relevance by removing irrelevant content, spam, and duplicate entries, along with eliminating web links, hashtags, and profile tags \cite{vaswani2017attention, pradha2019effective,symeonidis2018comparative}.
+After data collection, we preprocessed the dataset to enhance its quality and relevance by removing irrelevant content, spam, and duplicate entries, along with eliminating web links, hashtags, and profile tags \cite{vaswani2017attention, pradha2019effective,symeonidis2018comparative}.
 We also expanded contractions and abbreviations to ensure consistency in data preparation.
-Additionally, we transformed the emojis into text along with other non-text symbols \cite{duong2021review,mohta2020pre} as shown in (Table \ref{table:preprocessing}).
-Furthermore, (Table \ref{table:processing}) presents examples of tweets before and after preprocessing.
+Additionally, we transformed emojis into text along with other non-text symbols \cite{duong2021review,mohta2020pre} \cite{kasmaiee2023correcting}.
+(Table~\ref{table:processing}) presents examples of tweets before and after preprocessing.

+We implemented a sequential annotation workflow designed to leverage both human expertise and model capabilities.
+The process began with expert human annotators manually labeling 2,000 tweets, establishing a high-quality dataset.
+We developed annotation guidelines through iterative refinement with cultural context experts to ensure consistent interpretation of Hinduphobic content across different cultural and linguistic contexts.
+Following the manual annotation phase, we fine-tuned GPT-3.5 Turbo using the 2,000 manually annotated tweets as training data.
+Our GPT-3.5 Turbo fine-tuning incorporated detailed cultural context, historical background on Hinduphobia, and carefully selected examples representing edge cases and cultural nuances.
+The training explicitly addressed sarcasm detection, cultural metaphors, and implicit bias recognition to improve automated annotation quality for subsequent labeling tasks.

+The fine-tuned GPT-3.5 Turbo model was then deployed to label the remaining tweets from our preprocessed dataset of approximately 15,000 candidates.
+All GPT-3.5 Turbo-generated labels underwent rigorous human verification, where expert annotators reviewed each prediction and removed incorrectly labeled instances.
+Through this selective curation process, we retained only 6,000 high-quality GPT-3.5 Turbo labeled tweets that met our annotation standards, ensuring consistency with the manually established gold standard.